Deniz-Eren/dev-can-linux/README.md

 ## PCIe MSI and MSI-X Capability Devices

-These capabilities are currently disabled by default.
+Some capabilities are currently disabled by default.
 They are experimental and have not been verified with real hardware.

 For PCIe devices that support capability 0x05 (MSI) and/or 0x11 (MSI-X), both